Members

 His website is at www.martinowton.com

-Dave Golder has been a magazine writer for over 30 years, specialising in science fiction, fantasy, and horror films, TV, comics and books for magazines such as SFX, Total Film and Radio Times, as well as various websites.
-He’s also written about magpies and Worzel Gummidge for Countryfile Magazine.
-He’s also authored non-fiction books on movie posters and the history of science fiction and fantasy.
+Dave Golder has been a magazine writer for over 30 years, writing primarily about films, TV, comics and books for magazines such as SFX, Total Film and Radio Times, as well as various websites.
+While specialising in science fictionm fantasy and horror, he’s also written about magpies and Worzel Gummidge for Countryfile Magazine and authored non-fiction books on movie posters and the history of science fiction and fantasy.
 But he’s still yet to get anyone to take his own fiction seriously.
 Possibly because he writes about ghosts with relationship problems – it’s a niche market.